david-a-wheeler/spdx-tutorial/README.md

 and SPDX makes it easy for all software recipients to know what they're allowed to do (and not do).
 SPDX was created by, and is maintained by, the Linux Foundation.
+I recommend pronouncing SPDX as "speed-X"; some of its developers pronounce each letter ("S-P-D-X").

 [This is a brief tutorial about SPDX](#spdx-tutorial).
 To use SPDX you need to understand three basic constructs: